fluid-project/sojustrepairit.org/content/partners/karisma.md

 Juliana Soto, from Karisma, presented a series of “maps” that she developed after listening to the whatsapp audio messages that the young women of Motivando a la Gyal sent to her, answering a list of questions.
 The maps are a way to understand the expectations, the dreams and all the “behind the scenes” experiences of the group in Medellín, in an anonymous format.

-{{< figure src="/images/uploads/malg-map.jpg" alt="A photo of someone holding a drawing up to the camera, which shows a colourful mapping of ideas with "Motivando a la Gyal" in the center and coloured branches growing out of it.
-Text is hand-written in Spanish." caption="A "mind map" as a visualization of the expectations, dreams and "behind the scenes" experiences of the Motivando a la Gyal organisers." >}}
+{{< figure src="/images/uploads/malg-map.jpg" alt="A photo of someone holding a drawing up to the camera, which shows a colourful mapping of ideas with 'Motivando a la Gyal' in the center and coloured branches growing out of it.
+Text is hand-written in Spanish." caption="A 'mind map' as a visualization of the expectations, dreams and 'behind the scenes' experiences of the Motivando a la Gyal organisers." >}}

 ### Project in Fresno: Opportunities for young coffee growers